its-epherrrs/steal_it/README.md

 What can you do?
 Well if you have fast internet, like me, you start from scratch! 😊

-This script will convert the Streamrip downloads database to a .csv and then similarly to the above, will execute the Streamrip for each track.
-One day I will make this multithreaded as it currently works on a track by track basis, but that day is not today.
+This script will convert the Streamrip downloads database to a .csv and then similarly to the above, will execute Streamrip for each track it finds.
+One day I will make this multithreaded as it currently works on a track by track basis which is well below the Tidal limits, but that day is not today.